Help-Centre/IE_Tools-static-web-apps-deploy-HC/README.md

 # GitHub Action for deploying to Azure Static Web Apps

+This was cloned to permit update of the Docker file to be used in HC static web apps

 This Github Action enables developers to build and publish their applications to Azure App Service Static Web Apps.
 This action utilizes [Oryx](https://github.com/microsoft/Oryx) to detect and build an application, then uploads the resulting application content, as well as any Azure Functions, to Azure.

 * [More information about Azure Static Web Apps](https://aka.ms/swadocs)